CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataemit2-definegenericparam-method.md

 ## <a name="parameters"></a>Paramètres
  `tk`
- [in] Un `mdTypeDef` ou `mdMethodDef` jeton qui représente la méthode ou le constructeur pour lequel définir un paramètre générique.
+ [in] An `mdTypeDef` or `mdMethodDef` token that represents the method or constructor for which to define a generic parameter.

  `ulParamSeq`
- [in] L’index du paramètre générique.
+ [in] The index of the generic parameter.

  `dwParamFlags`
- [in] Une valeur de la [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) énumération qui décrit le type du paramètre générique.
+ [in] A value of the [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) enumeration that describes the type for the generic parameter.

  `szname`
- [in] Le nom du paramètre.
+ [in] The name of the parameter.

  `reserved`
- [in] Ce paramètre est réservé pour une extensibilité future.
+ [in] This parameter is reserved for future extensibility.

  `rtkConstraints`
- [in] Un tableau de contraintes de type se terminant par zéro.
-Les membres de tableau doivent être un `mdTypeDef`, `mdTypeRef`, ou `mdTypeSpec` jeton de métadonnées.
+ [in] A zero-terminated array of type constraints.
+Array members must be an `mdTypeDef`, `mdTypeRef`, or `mdTypeSpec` metadata token.

  `pgp`
- [out] Un jeton qui représente le paramètre générique.
+ [out] A token that represents the generic parameter.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]